AndiswaMbonambi08/user-config-manager/user-config-manager/README.md

 # View updated settings
 print(view_settings(test_settings))
 ⚡ Key Notes
-All keys and values are stored in lowercase for consistency.
+Keys and values are normalized to lowercase for consistency.

 Duplicate keys are not allowed when adding new settings.